wks/homepage-source/blog/_drafts/2022-09-22-coroutine-flatten.md

 ## C# async/await (stackless, asymmetric, asynchronous)

-C# supports [asynchronous programming][csharp-async-prog].
-Like async/await in any other language, its programming model is different from coroutines.
+C# [supports asynchronous programming][csharp-async-prog] (see [appendix](#async-await)).
+Like async/await in any other language, its programming model is more like cooperative multi-task programming than coroutines.
 It is possible to implement asynchronous traversal using an [AsyncQueue][csharp-async-queue] to communicate between the traversal task and a consumer task that consumes the visited values.
 I am not going to give an example here.

 [csharp-async-prog]: https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/async/